microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaServiceAppRoleAssignment.md

 This example demonstrates how to remove a service principal application role assignment in Microsoft Entra ID.

 - `-ObjectId` - specifies the unique identifier (Object ID) of the service principal or user from which you want to remove an app role assignment.
-In this example, `11112222-bbbb-3333-cccc-4444dddd5555` is the Object ID of the target service principal or user.

 - `-AppRoleAssignmentId` - specifies the unique identifier (ID) of the app role assignment that you want to remove.
 The value `2bbbbbb2-3cc3-4dd4-5ee5-6ffffffffff6` represents the ID of the specific app role assignment to be removed.